Myths about eFuels

 Summary:

 • eFuels are produced in sun- and wind-rich countries.
-These are mostly southern countries where photovoltaic systems or wind turbines can efficiently harvest the green energy (analogy: orange).
+These are mostly southern countries where photovoltaic systems or wind turbines can harvest green energy efficiently (analogy: orange).
 Most of the graphs in the media are based on the wrong basic assumption of an eFuels production according to the Fischer-Tropsch method in Germany.

 • We do not have enough energy available in Germany .
 Germany’s energy import requirement is 70 percent.
-That means we have to import green molecules in the form of liquid energy sources anyway.
+This means that we have to import green molecules in the form of liquid energy sources anyway.
 Their most efficient use is directly in electricity-independent systems such as internal combustion engines and oil-fired heating systems.

 • With regard to vehicle propulsion, the overall system efficiency from the gust of wind or sunshine to the turning wheel is crucial.
 Either the green power is harvested with low efficiency in Germany, with the efficiency losses being compensated by the higher efficiency of the electric motor compared to the combustion engine.
 Or the green energy comes from countries where it can be harvested with high efficiency.
 In the end, the overall results are on the same level.